 Tel: 07834 837 647

 Everyone is different and the response to reflexology can be immediate but more frequently benefits are seen after 4-6 sessions.
-Regular weekly treatments are recommended for the body to properly begin the self-healing process.
+Regular weekly treatments are recommended for the body to properly begin the self-healing process, working towards reducing the treatments down to a monthly maintenance treatment.
 Following an initial consultation I will suggest the number of reflexology sessions I think we should undertake.
 My aim is to work with you to improve your health and wellbeing and then to maintain improvements.

 Terms of Booking:

-Reflexologists cannot claim to diagnose or cure.
+No, Reflexologists do not diagnose or cure.
 We work holistically, treating the whole person, not the condition.
-During a treatment we can identify which parts of the body are working well and which are not.
+During a treatment we can feel reflexes that feel out of balance or are working hard, or lack energy.
 Sometimes reflexology will highlight a specific area which is struggling or working hard to maintain your wellbeing.
+Reflexology is a sensitive therapy that can pick up current and past issues, which may relate to a physical or emotional imbalance in the body.
 I will discuss any findings with you at the end of your treatment.

 YOUR PERSONAL INFORMATION - GENERAL DATA PROTECTION REGULATION (GDPR)